 ...hang on a damn minute, is that Niles Crane?

-With these tools, you slowly probe through the details and discover that while top secret labs might well be sealed and rocket proof and have all manner of other protection, they're useless compared to the most dangerous weapon of all - a bad false beard from the local costume shop!
+With these tools, you slowly sift through the details and discover that while top secret labs might well be sealed and rocket-proof and have all manner of other protection, they're useless compared to the most dangerous weapon of all: a bad false beard from the local costume shop.

 Before worrying about that though, Thorn gets a mysterious message telling... uh... himur... to report to a seemingly innocuous house in Halifax.
 Apologising for the cheap theatrics, you're introduced to Bill Colby personally.
 How to put this politely?
 He's not much of an actor.
 "I've heard a lot about you, Thorn." he states, reading the script.
 "Impressive, so far," he continues, because that is what the script says.